ChoiGH/For_LRE_Map_corpus/README.md

 # For_LRE_Map_corpus
-This repository is for LRE Map.

-We used the data which is WIT3, OPUS, Production corpus, synthetic corpus in the paper.
+We used the data that is WIT3, OPUS, Production corpus, synthetic corpus in the paper.

 We upload our synthetic source Korean-Arabic bilingual corpus.
 We can share this corpus.